blippy/sifi/README.md

 Generate documentation: cabal haddock

-See sifi.cfg: you will need to install a runcom (rc) file
+## Stack

+Here's how you build the project:

+    stack init
+    stack build

+If you want a repl for development:

+    stack ghci

 ## Notes

 In order to use the "browse" option on Linux, "firefox" needs to be installed. sifi does not check for this.

+See sifi.cfg: you will need to install a runcom (rc) file